 CONSULTING AND EDUCATION IN FORENSIC SCIENCE

 Norah Rudin holds a B.A. from Pomona College and a Ph.D. from Brandeis University.
 She is a member of the California Association of Criminalists, a fellow of the American Academy of Forensic Sciences, and a Diplomate of the American Board of Criminalistics.
 After completing a post-doctoral fellowship at Lawrence Berkeley Laboratory, she served three years as a full-time consultant/technical leader for the California Department of Justice DNA Laboratory and has also served as consulting technical leader for the Idaho Department of Law Enforcement DNA Laboratory, the San Francisco Crime Laboratory DNA Section, and the San Diego County Sheriff’s Department DNA Laboratory.
 Dr. Rudin has co-authored An Introduction to DNA Forensic Analysis and Principles and Practice of Criminalistics: The Profession of Forensic Science.
 She is also the author of the Dictionary of Modern Biology.
 Dr. Rudin has taught a variety of general forensic and forensic DNA courses for the University of California at Berkeley extension and on-line.
-She is frequently invited to speak at various legal symposia and forensic conferences, and recently served a guberatorial appointment to the Virginia Department of Forensic Science Scientific Advisory Committee.
-She is currently co-chair of the Constitution Project Committee on DNA Collection.
+She is frequently invited to speak at various legal symposia and forensic conferences.
+She has served a guberatorial appointment to the Virginia Department of Forensic Science Scientific Advisory Committee and has been a co-chair of the Constitution Project Committee on DNA Collection.
 She remains active as an independent consultant and expert witness in forensic DNA.

 Dr. Rudin and Mr. Inman have formed the non-profit company SCIEG (Scientific Collaboration, Innovation, and Education Group) for the purpose of developing Lab Retriever, a software tool to perform likelihood ratios with incorporating a probability of drop-out and other complexity variable, and more generally to further education in forensic science.